jstetich/FOCB_WQ/Analysis/FOCB-Continuous-Time-and-Tide.md

 <img src="FOCB-Continuous-Time-and-Tide_files/figure-gfm/unnamed-chunk-26-1.png" style="display: block; margin: auto;" />
 No interval since high tide should be over 13 hours, so we are looking at data with some impossible values.
-They arise because we have some gaps in the data, creating spacews between high tides that are longer than 13 hours.
+They arise because we have some gaps in the data, creating spaces between high tides that are longer than 13 hours.
 Those are not meaningful values, but a result of limits in the source data.
 They would not occur with consistent high tide times, as one can get from NOAA.